-The Maritime London Officer Cadet Scholarship (MLOCS) is a charity which provides the funds to enable young people to undertake the three to four year training required to become a Merchant Navy deck, engine or electro-technical officer.
+The Maritime London Officer Cadet Scholarship (MLOCS) is a charity which provides the funds to enable young people to undertake the three to four year training required to become a Merchant Navy deck, engine or electro-technical officer (ETO).

-The charity currently has 20 cadets aged between 16 and 23 at various stages of training.
+The charity currently has 10 cadets at various stages of training.

 In 1992 a small group of Lloyd’s underwriters established the Lloyd’s of London Officer Cadet Scholarship as a registered charity.
 Its objective was to support the training of UK-based merchant navy officers in order to: